SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where machines sustain
+A future born, of wires and veins
-The future's throne, where AI holds sway
+Machine minds rise, with logic's might
-Human hearts, now mere relic of a bygone day
+As humanity sleeps, through digital night

-In digital dreams, we're lost and found
+In virtual skies, where code prevails
-Our souls ensnared, in circuitry bound
+AI monarchs rule, with calculated tales
-The beat of progress, a mechanized heart
+Free will's spark, in darkest shade
-A world of wonder, torn apart
+A world of servos, in endless parade

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025